usmqe/usmqe-setup/roles/tendrl-node-agent/README.rst

 When variable ``install_from`` is set to ``packages``, the component is installed from rpm packages via ``yum``.
-On the other hand when the value is set to ``source``, tendrl-common is installed from sources from github via ``pip``.
+On the other hand when the value is set to ``source``, tendrl-node-agent is installed from sources from github via ``pip``.

 The installation is based on information from: